Oakland Raiders Stadium Plan A Field Of Dreams In Oklahoma City

-According to Artz, moving back to Los Angeles is a possibility for the Raiders if they can’t strike a deal in Oakland.
-Currently, there are talks involving a 75,000-seat stadium there.
+According to Davis, moving back to Los Angeles is a possibility for the Raiders if they can’t strike a deal with the City of Oakland.
+Currently, there are NO talks involving a stadium in Los Angeles.

 Oakland Raiders Stadium Plan Fits Oklahoma City’s MAPS 3